The stinging spurge nettle

 Bull Briar leaves, edible when young

-Often called cat briar because of its thorns, or prickles, Smilax climbs by means of tendrils coming out of the leaf axils.
+Often called cat briar or bull briar because of its prickles, Smilax climbs by means of tendrils coming out of the leaf axils.
 Again, technically, it is not a vine but a “climbing shrub.”
-No, I have no idea why someone thinks that’s important or how they can tell the difference.
-My guess is a vine has one stem and a shrub has several.)
-I am filing it under “vine.”
-Smilax are usually found in a clump on the ground or in a tree.
+I have no idea why someone thinks the distinction between vine and climbing shrub is important Smilax are usually found in a clump on the ground or in a tree.
 They provide protection and food for over forty different species of birds

 Young roots can be boiled or roasted

 and are an important part of the diet for deer, and black bears.
 Rabbits eat the evergreen leaves and vines, leaving a telltale (tell tail?)
 45 degree cut.
 Beavers eat the roots.
-Smilax also has a long history with man, most famous perhaps for providing sarsaparilla.
-The roots (actually rhizomes) of several native species can also be processed (requiring more energy than obtained) to produce a dry red powder that can be used as a thickener or to make a juice.
+Smilax also has a long history with man, most famous perhaps for making sarsaparilla.
+The roots (actually rhizomes) of several native species can also be processed (and are calorie negative requiring more energy to process than obtained) to produce a dry red powder that can be used as a thickener or to make a juice.
 Young roots — finger size or smaller — can also be cooked and eaten.
 While the tips and shoots can be eaten raw a lot of raw ones give me a stomach ache.

 Medically, the root powder has been used to treat gout.
 A Jamaican species contains at least four progesterone class phytosterols.
 Some herbalists recommend that species for premenstrual issues.
 In 2001, a U.S. patent application said Smilax steroids had the ability to treat senile dementia, cognitive dysfunction and Alzheimer’s.
 A U.S. patent awarded in 2003 described Smilax flavonoids as effective in treating autoimmune diseases and inflammatory reactions.
 Note: These are patents claims in anticipation of clinical trials some distant day proving said claims by further research.
 So don’t start digging up Smilax roots for self-medication.
 A 29 Feb 2008 study suggest Smilax root has antiviral action and a 2006 study suggest it is good for liver cancer.